Frequently Asked Questions

 What is a Common House?

 A Common House is a space that is like an extension of each person’s individual home.
 The price of each home includes a share of the cost of the Common House.
 Owners share the space.
 The Common House is the heart of a cohousing community.
-Our Common House will have a kitchen, spacious dining area suitable for shared meals, comfortable living room, music/media room, exercise equipment room, yoga/meditative movements room, and guest rooms.
+Our Common House has a kitchen, spacious dining area suitable for shared meals and community meetings, comfortable living room, media room, exercise equipment room, yoga/meditative movements room and guest rooms.

 Most cohousing communities have shared meals at least once a week.
 Some are potlucks; some are prepared by a team of volunteers at low cost to those who eat.
-We have some very good cooks among our Shepherd Village members so we expect to have shared meals more than once a week!
+We are just getting organized, but we have some very good cooks among our Shepherd Village members so we expect to have shared meals more than once a week!

 What shared activities will there be?